 “The clean-cut, democratic, classy and easy-to-approach style seems to be really popular,” Niskanen noted.
 “In today’s world, the manufacturing process is a big part of the product, too, and customers expect sustainable and transparent supply chains.
 All of our production happens as near as possible and most of our subcontractors are Finnish, and we aim to be as fair as possible in all respects.”

 Let’s face it, some dread autumn because of the melancholy it can bring.
 This time of the year, many tend to seek encouragement, comfort and ways to support their mental wellbeing.
 Finnish company CupOfTherapy offers exactly this through its growing series of therapeutic drawings of animal characters complete with uplifting texts and phrases.

-The brainchild of illustrator and graphic designer Matti Pikkujämsä and psychotherapists Elina Rehmonen and Antti Ervasti, CupOfTherapy is spreading their drawings online, as well as through different products like clothing, safety reflectors, mugs and bags.
-The heart-warming illustrations are also available in a book format.
+The brainchild of illustrator and graphic designer Matti Pikkujämsä and psychotherapists Elina Rehmonen and Antti Ervasti, CupOfTherapy is spreading the drawings online, as well as through different products like clothing, safety reflectors, mugs and bags.
+The heart-warming illustrations are also available in book format.

-“Our aim is to normalise mental health and wellbeing as well as lower the threshold of talking about sensitive issues,” Rehmonen pointed out.
+“Our aim is to normalise mental health and wellbeing, as well as lower the threshold of talking about sensitive issues,” Rehmonen stated.
 “Each drawing evokes different reactions in different people […].
 A feeling always carries a message we should listen to.
 If you never stop to wonder where the emotion stems from, you won’t know what’s holding back your happiness.”